TeleMinecraft/Models/README.md

 # Models
-3D Models for the ResourcePack of the server
+3D Models for the ResourcePacks of the server

 ## USM Models
 Makes with BlockBench